WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 1. Splitting the data into training, validation and testing samples.

-For this, we have a function called "splitAndSave".
+For this, we have a function called `splitAndSave`.
 It creates a new folder containing three subfolders: train, validation and test.
 Each of the subfolders consists of two subsets: Parasitized and Uninfected.

 2. Loading, converting and labeling the data.